arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-assertions.md

 ### Timeouts

 Sometimes we might want to make sure the execution time does not exceed a limit.
 We can use either the `assertTimeout()` or the `assertTimeoutPreemptively()` method to do this.

-The difference between these two methods is that `assertTimeout()` runs in the same thread as the code that calls it and it won't abort if it exceeds the timeout.
-On the other hand, the `assertTimeoutPreemptively()` method executes in a different thread and will abort if it exceeds the timeout.
+The difference between these two methods is that `assertTimeout()` runs in the same thread as the code that calls it, and it won't abort if it exceeds the timeout.
+On the other hand, the `assertTimeoutPreemptively()` method executes in a different thread and aborts if it exceeds the timeout.

-Basically this means that the first one will keep executing as long as it takes, while the second one will stop if it exceeds the timeout value.
+The previous means that the first test will keep executing as long as it takes, while the second one will stop if it exceeds the timeout value.

 Let's take a look at an example: